Frontier myth: Christopher "Kit" Carson

 Kit Carson is the epitome of a frontiersman and mountain man.
 Carson was portrayed in the Kit Carson dime novels as an imposing character, who had good looks and could conquer any task put in front of him.
 While it is true that Carson was resourceful and could accomplish most tasks, he was not imposing, nor good looking.
 Kit was described by people that met him as being "a plain, simple, unostentatious man; rather below the medium height, with brown, curling hair, little or no beard, and a voice as soft and gentle as a woman's."
 Carson was also illiterate, he did know how to write his name, although he probably learned this through memorization rather than knowledge.

 The ideas that people had of Carson came from dime novels and his biography, written by DeWitt C. Peters.
 This book inflated Carson, and Peters is thought to have overemphasized or made up aspects of the book.
 Kit even thought it was more than he had told him saying that Peters had "laid it on a leetle thick."
 Another aspect of Carson that is not true is that he hated Indians.
 This could not be further from the truth.
 Carson was supportive of Indians, having known many Indians and married them, he was opposed to the treatment that America was putting them through.

 The first time that Kit encountered a dime novel about himself was in 1849.
-Ann White a settler going west had been kidnapped by Jicarillas Apache Indians.
+Ann White a settler going west had been kidnapped by Jicarilla Apache Indians.
 Kit and his men went after them, while trying to rescue Ann they were spotted and attacked.
 After a battle ensued and the Indians retreated.
 Kit found the body of Ann, shot through the heart with arrow.
 Carson stated at the time "she was perfectly warm, and had not been killed more than five minutes."
 It was obvious to Kit that she had been brutally mistreated.
 Kit believed that she had been used as "the prostitute of the tribe."
 Her body was covered in bruises and scratches.
 When the men were going through her belongings they found, Kit Carson: The Prince of the Gold Hunters.
 Kit was read passages from the book, and in it the fictional Kit rescues the kidnapped woman and saves the day.
 After this he believed that "knowing that I lived near, I have often thought that as Mrs. White read the book, she prayed for my appearance and that she would be saved."
 Kit was haunted by this for the rest of his life, when a friend of his offered him a copy of the book he threatened to "burn the damn thing."
-This goes to show that myth does not equal the truth.